Connect with others who understand.

 What To Do Next

-Sudden pain or pain that’s not being well managed should be discussed with your health care provider.
+Sudden pain or pain that’s not well managed should be discussed with your healthcare provider.
 Symptoms like hip pain can significantly affect your ability to stay active and enjoy a good quality of life.
 Don’t hesitate to ask if changing your treatment plan or adding therapies could help.

 Your doctor may suggest pain management options, like over-the-counter pain relievers or heating pads.
 Sometimes a few sessions with a physical therapist can help you learn beneficial exercises.
 In addition, palliative care services like massage and acupuncture may improve your hip pain regardless of your stage of ovarian cancer.